• Skip to primary navigation

 Rock sugar - Helps to balance out the richness of the broth with a bit of sweetness.

-Fish sauce – Adds saltiness and umaminess to the broth.
+Fish sauce - Adds saltiness and umaminess to the broth.
+I use Three Crabs fish sauce.

-Rice Noodles – Pho noodles can be found at most major Asian stores.
+Rice Noodles - Pho noodles can be found at most major Asian stores.
 They are sold fresh in the refrigerator aisle or as packaged dried noodles.
+Fresh noodles are usually quick to cook and taste great.

 Plate of herbs, Vietnamese meatballs and thinly sliced meat on a plate.